 Are surveys convenient and easy to fit into my schedule?

-Surveys can be taken while waiting for patients or between patients.
+A paid medical survey can be taken while waiting for patients or between patients.
 Plus, most surveys take less than 30 minutes to complete.
 In fact, some surveys can even be completed in under 5 minutes and some pay very well for these short questionnaires.

-When accepting a survey, the healthcare practitioner is expected to answer the questions to the best of their knowledge and complete all the questions.
+When accepting a medical survey, the healthcare practitioner is expected to answer the questions to the best of their knowledge and complete all the questions.
 The payout will be based on completing the survey.

 How does the Sunshine Act affect paid physician surveys?

 The Sunshine Act is a component of the Patient Protection and Affordable Care Act that was enacted by Congress in March 2010.